-The Welsh side had had to come from behind to secure the three points, with Edin Dzeko having fired the visitors into the lead in the 52nd minute with an outstanding strike from distance.
+Cardiff came from behind to secure the famous win at the Cardiff City Stadium, after Edin Dzeko fired Manchester City into the lead in the 52nd minute with an outstanding strike from distance.

-City were not ahead for long, though, as Iceland international Aron Gunnarsson netted a close-range finish on the hour, after Campbell had seen his effort saved by goalkeeper Joe Hart.
+They were ahead for just eight minutes, though, as Iceland international Aron Gunnarsson was on hand to net a close-range finish after Campbell saw his effort saved by Manchester City goalkeeper Joe Hart.

-City substitute Alvaro Negredo set up a nervy finish with a late header of his own, but Cardiff hung on to claim their first Premier League win, and issue a very early blow to their opponents' title hopes.
+Manchester City substitute Alvaro Negredo set up a nervy finish with a header, but Cardiff hung on for a sensational victory.

-Both sides made one change, with City boss Manuel Pellegrini replacing injured captain Vincent Kompany with Javi Garcia in the heart of defence, while Cardiff recalled left-back Andrew Taylor from suspension in place of 18-year-old Declan John.
+Both sides made one change, with Pellegrini replacing injured captain Vincent Kompany with Javi Garcia in the heart of defence, while Cardiff recalled left-back Andrew Taylor from suspension in place of 18-year-old Declan John.

 As expected, the home fans created a superb atmosphere as they celebrated their club's first home top-flight match in 51 years.